Gnosis Pay IBAN

 Since I couldn’t simplify the backend complexity, I focused on making the on-screen experience feel simple, intuitive, and human.
 I began by designing upfront verification checks to confirm user eligibility early, avoiding surprise rejections later.
 Message signing was rewritten in plain language to reduce intimidation, turning a cryptic process into a simple affirmation of ownership.

 For users with existing Monerium profiles, I redirected them to an OAuth flow with concise, confident messaging.
 When users had to wait several minutes for IBAN creation, I introduced calming visuals, status indicators, and copy that reassured them we were still on it.
-No jargon, just clarity.
-Once linked, a subtle virtual card animation confirmed that everything worked and that security was in place.

 Cross-Team Execution